Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **You are informed that new releases must satisfy specified performance baseline conditions in the staging environment before they can be deployed to production**.

-You need to make sure that releases not satisfying the performance baseline are prevented from being deployed.
+<mark>You need to make sure that releases not satisfying the performance baseline are prevented from being deployed.<mark>

 Which of the following actions should you take?